TheRealBenForce/toproms/README.md

     * pip install pyyaml requests fuzzywuzzy
     * Optionally python-Levenshtein to make things go a lot quicker.
 You will also need [Microsoft Visual C++ Compiler for Python 2.7](http://aka.ms/vcpython27).
 3. Edit config.csv to point to your rom folders.
 If you have an unreferenced platform, you can look it up in yamls\platform_list.yml
-4. run 'python \_\_main__.py'.
+4. run 'python toproms.py'.
 The program will take a best guess to make a subset of your highest rated roms and copy to toproms folder.
-    * To refresh the platform and top rates game list, optionally, run 'python \_\_main__.py -a IGDB', where IGDB is an IGDB api key.
+    * To refresh the platform and top rates game list, optionally, run 'python toproms.py -a $IGDB', where IGDB is an IGDB api key.
+    * To include all games that have a highly represented franchise name within the rom file name 'python toproms.py -f'
+    * To change the config path 'python toproms.py c:\users\therealbenforce\my-config.py'

 5. Logging will be reported to 'info.log' and 'errors.log'.
 Please report any bugs and I will try to fix.

 ## About how matching works